MrBomber0x001/Go-library/Essentials/Types/Types_Structs.md

         Age: 22,
     }

-    // without fields name, you must provide all the fields value var p3 = Person {
+    // without fields name, you must provide all the fields value in the same order var p3 = Person {
         "Bruce", "wayne", 22
     }